 In my dissertation, I explore the ability of authoritarian migrant-sending states (home states) to engage, mobilize, demobilize and repress their diasporas across different democratic migrant-receiving countries (host states).
 More specifically, I explain why authoritarian home states are able to mobilize their citizens abroad in some host state contexts, while they fail to do so in others.
 My primary case study is Turkey and its diaspora engagement across European host country contexts where I have conducted various episodes of multi-sited fieldwork between 2017 and 2022.
 Due to the ongoing pandemic, I further shifted to new remote and digital methodologies, in addition to in-person fieldwork activities to generate additional data for my dissertation project.

-My dissertation is supported by the Joint Initiative in German and European Studies at the Munk School of Global Affairs and Public Policy and the School of Graduate Studies at the University of Toronto.
+My research was supported by the Joint Initiative for German and European Studies, the Trudeau Centre for Peace, Conflict, and Justice, and the R.F.
+Harney Program in Ethnic, Immigration, and Pluralism Studies at the Munk School of Global Affairs and Public Policy.